newrelic/newrelic-diagnostics-cli/docs/Dependency-Injection.md

 ```

 In your unit tests, you can swap this dependency out for a dumb mock function that returns the same result every time, regardless of input.
-You can then specify this mock function when your initilizing your test task struct.
+You can then specify this mock function when your initializing your test task struct.

 These tests will be using the Ginkgo library.
 See [unit-testing.md](unit-testing.md) for more information.